 Membership.

 OOP shall be composed of Premier, General and Associate Members.
+OOP shall be composed of no more than ten (10) Premier members.
 All Premier and General Members must be current corporate members of The Linux Foundation (at any level) to participate in OOP as a member.
 Anyone may propose a contribution to OOP’s technical codebase regardless of membership status.
 All participants in OOP, including Associate Members, enjoy the privileges and undertake the obligations described in this [Open-O] Project Charter, as from time to time amended by the Governing Board with the approval of The Linux Foundation (“LF”).
 During the term of their membership, all members will comply with all such policies as the LF Board of Directors and/or the OOP may from time to time adopt with notice to members.

 The Associate Member category of membership is limited to non-profits and open source projects, and requires approval by the Governing Board of OOP (“Governing Board”), or, if the Governing Board sets criteria for joining as an Associate Member, the meeting of such criteria.
 If the Associate Member is a membership organization, Associate Membership in OOP does not confer any benefits or rights to the members of the Associate Member.